You want smart political talk without the meltdowns?

 I mean, I drove through there just the other day.

-There were just Yunkin signs everywhere.
+There were just Youngkin signs everywhere, Glenn Youngkin, Glenn Young, everywhere.

-And even in Arlington, where the president went to stomp for um McCullough at the rally where I was on the show with you, um, it was incredible to see how many Yonkin signs were out on people's lawns.
+And even in Arlington, where the president went to stump for McAuliffe at the rally where I was on the show with you, it was incredible to see how many Youngkin signs were out on people's lawns, just because that area, I know for a fact, it was an area where I lived, is mostly 75% Democrat.

-And um, so when you look at what's happened in Virginia, you gotta say to yourself, there is something happening here that isn't just about Virginia, it's about the entire country.
+And so when you look at what's happened in Virginia, you got to say to yourself, there is something happening here that isn't just about Virginia.

-And people are fed up, they're angry.
+And people are fed up.

 It's not just about Virginia.

-Quick break more with investigative reporter Sarah Carter on the ground in the Commonwealth of Virginia.
+Quick break, more with investigative reporter Sarah Carter on the ground in the Commonwealth of Virginia.

-All right, we continue now with investigative reporter in the Commonwealth of Virginia covering this governor's race, uh, Sarah Carter is with us.
+All right, we continue now with investigative reporter in the Commonwealth of Virginia covering this governor's race.

-Youncan's been running a pretty steady campaign, and that is that he's getting big crowds.
+Young's been running a pretty steady campaign, and that is that he's getting big crowds.

 He's got a lot of enthusiasm.